This is an adoptee’s advice to hopeful and prospective adoptive parents.

 As an adoptee, I believe in things I’ve never seen: birthparents in the guise of guardian angels, fairy changelings, and storks who deliver babies – how else did I get here?
 I’ve never heard the story of my quickening, my labor, my birth.

 The search isn’t about you; the search is not a search for parents.
-It has as much to do with you as my choice of spouse or career.
-It is a search for my life — for my self.
+It has as much to do with you like my choice of spouse or career.
+It is a search for my life — for myself.
 I want to know my story, who I look like, ethnic background, and medical history.
 To meet the creator. and say, “Look at me, I’m ok, I turned out all right.
-You made the right decision. ”
+You made the right decision. “

 Why be an adoptive parent?
 Because it makes a difference.
 Children need homes, and parents need children to create a family.
 Mothers teach how to fold towels, to make grandma’s recipes, to play fair, and introduce us to literary classics; Dads teach how to drive, to handle conflict, favorite ball teams, and the best political party.
 I’ll sleep in your arms, play peek-a-boo, bring “I love you” drawings to put on the refrigerator, alarm you with my adolescent fashion sense, and ask for the car keys.
 Families never stop growing and learning from each other.

-Understanding teaches courage; courage teaches stability; stability teaches trust; trust teaches acceptance; acceptance teaches love; and love makes the human heart elastic enough to make adoption less of a commodity transaction and more of an extension of family.
+Understanding teaches courage; courage teaches stability; stability teaches trust; trust teaches acceptance; acceptance teaches love, and love makes the human heart elastic enough to make adoption less of a commodity transaction and more of an extension of the family.
 That is an adoptee’s advice about good adoptive parenting.